 - Some women like to boost their immune system with nutritional supplements (eg. vitamin C, echinacea, garlic).

 - Be self-aware, connect with your baby and let your midwife/care provider know of any changes eg. feeling unwell, a high temperature, if the amniotic fluid changes colour or smell, any reduction in the baby’s movements etc.

 - I have observed Acupuncture and Bowen Therapy encourage contractions.
 However, if the cervix is not ready the contractions will fizzle out.
 If the cervix is ready, it may be enough to kick start labour.
 Nipple stimulation will also stimulate oxytocin (and clitoral stimulation will too).

 - Most importantly trust the process.
 Birth will happen.

 - Once the baby is born – keep baby skin-to-skin with mother to reduce the chance of infection by allowing the baby to become colonized by his mother’s bacteria (this applies to all births).

 - After birth be aware of signs of infection.
 Mother: fever, raised pulse, feeling unwell, smelly vaginal discharge, uterine pain.
 Baby: fever, noisy breathing, change in colour (pale), listless.

-The notion that the baby is at an increased risk of infection following pre-labour rupture of membranes is not supported by research evidence.
-However, there is a slightly increased chance of a uterine infection for the mother.
+The research evidence regarding induction for rupture of membranes is poor.
 Giving antibiotics in labour ‘just in case’ is not supported by current evidence, and may cause problems for baby and mother.
 Women need adequate information on which to base their decisions regarding the management, or not, of this situation.
 Women who choose to wait for labour should be supported and to do so.
-Babies should not be removed from their mothers following birth on a ‘just in case’ basis.